KyleFrisbie/TheFitNation-WebAPI/api_documentation/ExerciseInstance/GetExerciseInstanceById.md

-Get Exercise Instance by ID
+Get ExerciseInstance by ID
 ---
-* Get an Exercise Inistance with embedded Exercise Instance Sets
+* Get an ExerciseInstance with embedded ExerciseInstanceSets

 **Method and Route**\
 GET /api/exercise-instances/{id}